 He was joined at RIAS by Joseph LaSalle, Jack Hale, and other prominent mathematicians.
 Stochastic Control was the other component of RIAS, led by Rudy Kalman who was joined by Richard Bucy, John Florentin, Harold Kushner, Murray Wonham, among others.
 Owing to the extensive contacts of Lefschetz, LaSalle, Hale, and Kalman in the Soviet block, RIAS was a useful point of contact between mathematicians during those years of the cold war.
 Its flavor was that of a very good free-wheeling academic department, with numerous visitors and seminars.
 At that time, RIAS probably had the largest concentration of researchers in its areas in the world.

 In 1964, prompted by a shift in the goals of the Martin Company, the group broke up, with the largest number coming to the Division of Applied Mathematics at Brown University, and founding the Center for Dynamical Systems, with LaSalle as the director.
 (He was also the Division Chairman from 1968—1973.)
-Many other eminent mathematicians such as Constantine and Stella Dafermos, Wendell Fleming, Walter Strauss, Tom Banks, Ettore Infante, John Mallet-Paret, joined them.
+Many other eminent mathematicians such as Professors Constantine and Stella Dafermos, Wendell Fleming, Walter Strauss, Tom Banks, Ettore Infante, and John Mallet-Paret, joined them.
 The center continued to grow, with a very large number of visitors, post docs, and graduate students, and very good new permanent appointments.
-On Lefschetz’s death in 1972, the center was renamed “Lefschetz Center for Dynamical Systems.”
+On Lefschetz’s death in 1972, the center was renamed the “Lefschetz Center for Dynamical Systems.”

 Among its well-known members, Jack Hale played a major role.
 An excellent researcher and teacher, he was an enthusiastic supporter of young talent, and his spirit played a central part in the excitement.
-The stochastic systems group with intellectual leaders Wendell Fleming and Harold Kushner continued the RIAS traditions and, together with new appointments, is well known as one of the most paramount research groups anywhere.
+The stochastic systems group with intellectual leaders Wendell Fleming and Harold Kushner continued the RIAS traditions and, together with new appointments, it is well known as one of the most paramount research groups anywhere.

 (Essay by Professor Emeritus Harold Kushner, April 2015)